limewires/ProjectDOT/README.md

 # ProjectDOT-by-Limewire
 A dox organization tool, written by Limewire in Python.

-Before you use this, I would like to thank my close friend and partner in crime Pascal for helping me through this.
+Before you use this, I would like to thank my close friend and partner in crime Pascal for helping me through V1.

 And a disclaimer: I am not responsible for what you do with this tool.